 While the delays of digital interfaces can be disregarded altogether, the analog inputs and outputs do cause a significant delay.
 Modern converter chips operate with 64 or 128 times oversampling plus digital filtering, in order to move the error-prone analog filters away from the audible frequency range as far as possible.
 This typically generates a delay of one millisecond.
-A playback and re-record of the same signal via DA and AD (loopback) then causes an offset of the newly recorded track of up to 2 ms.
+A playback and re-record of the same signal via DA and AD (loopback) then causes an offset of the newly recorded track of about 2 ms. The exact delays of the HDSPe AIO are: